- How to Quickly Work With Images in PowerPoint (Watch & Learn)

 How to Remove Image Backgrounds in PowerPoint

-One of he handiest picture tools in PowerPoint is the ability to remove an image background.
-You've probably run into a situation like this before: you have a graphic like a logo or icon, with a solid color background.
+One of the handiest picture tools in PowerPoint is the ability to remove an image background.
+You've probably run into a situation like this before.
+You've got a graphic, like a logo or an icon, with a solid color background.

 Take the screenshot below, for example.
 If I want to use the Envato logo graphic with no white background, I can use the Remove Background feature.

-With an image selected, click on the Remove Background button on the Picture Tools menu.
+With an image selected, click on the Remove Background button on the Picture Format tab.

 PowerPoint shows a new view where you can set the points to remove and keep in the image.
 The pink area shows the part of the image that PowerPoint will remove as the background.